-Part I: Small Group Activity: 10 minutes
+Part 1: Small Group Activity: 10 minutes

-- I. Explain to the group that the purpose of the activity is to discuss what it means when we talk about gender, and how societal expectations impact men, women, and their relationships. - 2.
+- Explain to the group that the purpose of the activity is to discuss what it means when we talk about gender, and how societal expectations impact men, women, and their relationships. - 2.
 Divide the participants into small groups of 4-5 individuals by gender (i.e. small groups of women and small groups of men).
-These groups should include at least one person who can write.20 - 3.
-Provide each group with two pieces of flip chart paper, post it notes and a marker.
-Ask them to assign one person who can act as a note taker. - 4.
-Tell each group to write the word "man" on a post it note and stick it at the top of the first piece of paper. - 5.
+These groups should include at least one person who can write.
+20 - Provide each group with two pieces of flip chart paper, post it notes and a marker.
+Ask them to assign one person who can act as a note taker. - Tell each group to write the word "man" at the top of the first piece of paper. - 5.
 Ask the groups to answer the question: